ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 3. The TEEP implementation finds that no such TA is already installed, but that it can be obtained from a given TAM.
 The TEEP Agent passes the TAM URI (e.g., "https://example.com/tam") to the TEEP/HTTP Client.
-(If the TEEP implementation already had a cached TAM certificate that it trusts, it could skip to step 9 instead and generate a QueryResponse.)
+(If the TEEP implementation already had cached TAM OCSP_DATA that it trusts based on a previous QueryRequest, it could skip to step 9 instead and generate a QueryResponse.)

 4. The TEEP/HTTP Client sends an HTTP POST request to the TAM URI: